Determination of the surface tension

 The surface tension is determined by applying a stroke of ink measuring just a few centimetres in length to the surfaces to be evaluated and observing the behaviour of the stroke of ink.

-If the stroke contracts within 2 or 4 seconds – depending on the ink specification – the surface tension of the test area is lower than that of the test ink.
+If the line contracts within 2 or 4 seconds – depending on the ink specification – the surface tension of the test area is lower than that of the test ink.

 Conversely, if the stroke spreads, this would show that the surface tension of the applied ink is lower than that of the surface.